departmentfortransport/ac-roadtraff-pipe/README.md

 This package is a DfT-tailored version of xltabr, including all the functions and code that I (Luke Shaw) wrote and developed - all focused primarily around `xltabr`.

 The "patient zero" tables which this package was initially created for at the Quarterly provisional road traffic estimate tables, [TRA25](https://www.gov.uk/government/statistical-data-sets/tra25-quarterly-estimates).
-Many of the in-built checks and code are bespoke to issues with those tables, however the intention is that these can be used as a springboard to producing reproducible code for other teams' tables.
+Practically all of the in-built checks and code are bespoke to issues with those tables, however the intention is that these can be used as a springboard to producing reproducible code for other teams' tables.

 <a name="inst"></a> Installation
 --------------------------------

 This document assumes you have an understanding of coding in RStudio.

-Installing the most up-to-date version of this package can be done inside R, *IF* you are working off the network:
+Installing the most up-to-date version of this package can be done inside R, *IF* you are working off-network (eg on a laptop):

 ``` r
 #1) first be logged in to departmentfortransport private repo